SigBaldi/developer-challenge/README.md

 - Use the returned data to display a page of works that matches the given design.
   - Prices should be displayed in euros.
 - Display tags based on the following rules.
-  - Given a Soldout tag is provided then the product should display a sold out tag.
+  - Given a "Sold out" tag is provided then the product should display a sold out tag.
-  - Given a Coming soon tag is provided and a soldout tag is not provided then the product should display a coming soon tag
+  - Given a "Coming soon" tag is provided and a "Sold out" tag is not provided then the product should display a coming soon tag
-  - Given a availble tag is provided and no other tags are provided then the product should show no tag.
+  - Given an "Available" tag is provided and no other tags are provided then the product should show no tag.

 ## Design

 We've provided a [design](./designs/listings.png) for small screens (480px).
-For this exersize **please don't worry about tackling larger breakpoints** .
+For this exercise **please don't worry about tackling larger breakpoints** .
 Please just make sure your solution looks good at 480px in portrait orientation.

 We have provided some basic sass variables to help you get you started in [variables.scss](./src/styles/variables.scss).